troglobit/mg/README.md

 > Try the [latest release](https://github.com/troglobit/mg/releases/latest),
 > use the tarball with a version in the name, avoid GitHub generated links!
+> Releases come with a `configure` script, so you don't need autotools.
+> Only a C compiler, `make` and you're set to go.

 Usage